 Antioxidant properties

 CoQ10 has antioxidant properties, which means it can help protect cells throughout the body from oxidative stress.
-Oxidative stress can cause damage to cells and tissues which can result in many different health issues.
+Oxidative stress can cause damage to cells and tissues throughout the body.

 Heart health